davidkarnowski/HustleYourCity/README.md

 **Workflow:**
 - Triggered every 4 hours, approximately ten minutes after each dataset update by the City of Long Beach (Pacific Time)
-- Runs the exporter, parser and the dashboard and chart generators
+- Runs the exporter, parser, LLM inference routine and dashboard and chart generators
 - Saves each dataset and summary to the repository for historical tracking

 **Example GitHub Actions Schedule (UTC):**